ome/omero_search_engine/docs/configuration/configuration_installation.rst

   * If the file does not exist, it will copy a default file to the user's home folder.
   * The file contains some default values that the user should modify.

-* The user needs to install Elasticsearch_ before start using the app.
+* The user must install Elasticsearch_ before using the app.

 * The user may need to create the Elasticsearch_ indices and insert the required data in order to use the application.